Coexistence of Scale-Invariant States in Incompressible Elastomers

-Liquefaction of argon, nematic ordering of the liquid crystal 5CB, and allotropy in iron are well studied examples of first order phase transitions in materials.
-These phenomena can be understood at a macroscopic scale as coexistences between different scale free, homogenous states---phases.
-Recently, soft solids such as a hydrogels, elastomers, and tissues, were discovered to possess a novel kind of scale free instability with an uncanny, though imperfect resemblance to a first order phase transition \cite{Hohlfeld-Mahadevan,Hohlfeld-Mahadevan2012,Chen}.
-When a soft solid surface is sufficiently compressed, infinitesimal, sharply creased folds can nucleate and grow \cite{Hohlfeld-Mahadevan,Chen}.
-This critical compression is independent of the sample shape and marks the coexistence of localized folds, called \emph{sulci}, and a smooth free surface.
-With further quasi-static compression, work flows in from the displaced boundaries of the sample to the individual sulci as these grow.
-During growth, the compression close to each sulcus remains at the coexistence value \cite{Hohlfeld-Mahadevan2012}.
-The amount of work is proportional to the folded \emph{volume}, and hence can be interpreted as the work of transformation.
-Beyond a second, larger critical compression the flat free surface loses metastability and sulci spontaneously form \cite{Biot,Hohlfeld-Mahadevan}.
-This second critical compression can be understood as a kind of spinodal point for the flat surface \cite{Onuki89,Hohlfeld-Mahadevan2012}.
-The analogy with a phase transition fails, however, when we attempt identify a sulcus with a ``droplet'' of a new phase, since, for example, no clear phase boundary divides the sulcus from the surrounding elastomer \cite{Hohlfeld-Mahadevan2012}.
-In this Letter we propose an explanation for the partial analogy between the sulcification (or creasing) instability of an elastomer surface and a phase transition.
-Whereas phase transitions are transformations between distinct \emph{homogenous}, scale invariant states, instabilities like sulcification occur when a system transitions between scale invariant, though potentially \emph{inhomogeneous} states.
-We explain how to construct these states, the transitions between them, and the striking absence of phase boundaries.
+First order phase transitions such as the liquefaction of argon, nematic ordering of the liquid crystal 5CB, and allotropy in iron can be understood at a macroscopic scale as coexistences between different scale-free, \emph{homogenous} states.
+Recently, soft solids such as a hydrogels, elastomers, and tissues, were discovered to possess a novel kind of scale-free instability with an uncanny, though imperfect resemblance to a first order phase transition \cite{Hohlfeld-Mahadevan,Hohlfeld-Mahadevan2012,Chen}.
+When a soft solid surface is sufficiently compressed, infinitesimal, sharply creased folds can nucleate and grow in this surface \cite{Hohlfeld-Mahadevan,Chen}.
+The critical compressive strain for nucleation is independent of the sample shape and marks the coexistence of localized folds, called \emph{sulci}, and a smooth free surface.
+Further quasistatic deformation causes the nucleated sulci to grow (or shrink) while a quantity of work---which can be interpreted as an energy of transformation---flows into (or out of) each folded region \cite{Hohlfeld-Mahadevan2012}.
+During this processes, the strain close to each sulcus remains at the coexistence value.
+Other parallels with phase transitions include the existence of an upper critical strain, or ``surface spinodal,''\cite{Biot,Onuki89,Hohlfeld-Mahadevan2012} as well as metastability in a range of compression in which the elastomer is linearly stable, yet has no energy barrier for nonlinear instability \cite{Hohlfeld-Mahadevan}.